-We’ve tapped the vibrant world of beer label design, and now the time is ripe to uncork its close but unique cousin: the wine label.
+We’ve tapped the vibrant world of craft beer and liquor label design, and now the time is ripe to uncork its close but unique cousin: the wine label.
 While connoisseurs will require little more than the region, vineyard and vintage to know what is worth drinking, the average consumer often relies on his or her eyes.

-While the traditional wine label — stately, text-based, off-white — will always have appeal, we are more interested in the designs that go bold.
+While the traditional wine label (stately, text-based, off-white) will always have appeal, we are more interested in the designs that go bold.
 For example, ones that run with:

 Aiming for something clean, fun and interactive to convey the concept of leisure and relaxation, designer Dorian went for a word search puzzle in his design for El Buscador (“The Searcher”), by Spanish producer Finca de la Rica (above).
 Boarding Pass Shiraz (below) uses the template of a boarding pass to contain the wine’s typical information (year, type, etc.).

 No one ever said a wine label must confine itself to being a regular, rectangular band.
 With all that bottle space to conquer, it is no wonder designers have begun to expand in the name of manifest destiny.

 Wine may only come in about three colors, but there’s no reason this must be true of labels.
 Meeta Panesar’s tribute to the Op Art movement, for Albers Winery (above), is alive with vibrant, geometric patterns.

 And of course we must not overlook the dozens of attractive, unique wine label designs by 99designers!
 Here are some of our recent favorites: